 - The Naira has crashed against Dollar but stayed unchanged against Pound and Euro at parallel market

-The Nigerian Naira on Tuesday, July 11, fell slightly against the American Dollar at the parallel market.
+The Nigerian Naira on Thursday, June 22, crashed slightly against the American Dollar at the parallel market.

-Do you think N1 can ever become $1 again at Forex Market?
-Watch Nigerians respond to this question:
+Do you think N1 can ever be $1 again at Forex Market?
+Watch Nigerians respond to this question in the video below.